WOULD YOU WANT THIS GUY AS THE FACE OF YOUR BILLION-DOLLAR FRANCHISE? IF YOU SAID “NO,” YOU’RE NOT ALONE.

 “THEY ARE WHO WE THOUGHT THEY WERE”

-As a starter in 15 out of a possible 21 games to begin his career, Leinart wasn’t good, but he wasn’t bad either.
-At the time of the injury, no one probably thought that Leinart only would start another two games throughout the rest of his career.
-Then again, no one probably thought that Warner would resuscitate his career and lead the Cardinals to a near-victory against the Steelers in the Super Bowl.
-It’s hard to disagree with Whisenhunt’s decision given Warner’s success, but the team didn’t have a succession plan in place for when Warner retired.
+Leinart started 15 out of a possible 21 games to begin his career.
+He wasn’t particularly good in those games.
+At the same time, he wasn’t that bad.
+Certainly, it didn’t seem like he would only start another two games in his career.
+Then again, who thought that Warner would resuscitate his career and lead the Cardinals to a near-victory against the Steelers in Super Bowl XLIII.

-Since Leinart has made decisions which open up his personal life to the public, I would be remiss not to mention that he has a son with a former girlfriend who played basketball for USC.
-On its own, the story isn’t necessarily newsworthy until you know that Leinart’s baby mama also has a son with Blake Griffin.
-In both cases, the fathers split with the mother before their children were born.
-How soon before those genetic lottery winners are recruited and given scholarships to USC?
+Clearly, Leinart made decisions which opened up his personal life to the public.
+As such, I would be remiss not to mention that he has a son with a former girlfriend who played basketball for USC.
+On its own, the story isn’t necessarily newsworthy.
+That is, until you know that Leinart’s baby mama also has a son with Blake Griffin.

 Let’s see if Leinart should qualify as a Top 10 Bust.